Habitat: Freshwater

 Freshwater habitat types include rivers, streams, lakes, ponds, marshes and bogs.
 They can be divided into running waters (rivers, streams) and standing waters (lakes, ponds, marshes, bogs).
 Although some organisms are found across most of these habitat types, the majority have more specific requirements.
 The water velocity, its temperature and oxygen saturation are important factors, but in river systems, there are fast and slow sections, pools, bayous and backwaters which provide a range of habitat types.
 Similarly, aquatic plants can be floating, semi-submerged, submerged or grow in permanently or temporarily saturated soils besides bodies of water.
 Marginal plants provide important habitat for both invertebrates and vertebrates, and submerged plants provide oxygenation of the water, absorb nutrients and play a part in the reduction of pollution.

 Marine

-Marine habitats include brackish water, estuaries, bays, the open sea, the intertidal zone, the sea bed, reefs and deep / shallow water zones.
+Marine habitats include brackish water, estuaries, bays, the open sea, the intertidal zone, the seabed, reefs and deep / shallow water zones.
 Further variations include rock pools, sand banks, mudflats, brackish lagoons, sandy and pebbly beaches, and seagrass beds, all supporting their own flora and fauna.
 The benthic zone or seabed provides a home for both static organisms, anchored to the substrate, and for a large range of organisms crawling on or burrowing into the surface.
-Some creatures float among the waves on the surface of the water, or raft on floating debris, others swim at a range of depths, including organisms in the demersal zone close to the seabed, and myriads of organisms drift with the currents and form the plankton.
+Some creatures float among the waves on the surface of the water, or raft on floating debris; others swim at a range of depths, including organisms in the demersal zone close to the seabed, and myriads of organisms drift with the currents and form the plankton.